igaeun8/igaeun8.github.io_2024ver/content/en/authors/이가은/_index.md

 #    icon_pack: fas
 #    link: static/files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: 'igaeun8@gmail.com'

 ---

-Hello, I'm Lee Ga-eun, a computer artificial intelligence major.
-I like to express and create something, so I did art for entrance examinations.
-I quit the art of entrance examination due to personal reasons, but I became interested in coding with similar charms, I became interested in the front end where design elements could be used.
-I want to be a front-end developer who can provide convenient UX by improving various skills and abilities through various experiences.
- I'm still a second-year undergraduate, but I'll continue to work hard to become a great developer.
+Hello.
+I am Lee Gaeun, a student in the Department of Computer Artificial Intelligence.
+I used to enjoy expressing and creating things, which led me to study art for college entrance exams.
+Due to personal reasons, I had to stop pursuing art, but I became interested in coding, which shares a similar creative appeal.
+This sparked my interest in front-end development, where I can incorporate design elements.
+Through various experiences, I aim to improve my skills and abilities to become a front-end developer capable of providing a convenient UX.
+Although I am currently a second-year undergraduate, I will continue to work hard to become a great developer.